Information on this page is for customers in

 Yes, if you’ve already taken the step to install a charger at your home you can still be eligible for $100 to enroll eligible technologies in the program and also be eligible for the $200 annual participation incentive, as long as you’re able to fully participate in the program.

-Will participating in managed charging force me to change my charging habits?
+Will participating in Managed Charging force me to change my charging habits?

 What are the incentives and rebates available through this program?